qtumproject/qtum/README.md

 ### Qtum Electrum

-A light wallet that supports the Ledger and Trezor hardware wallets and is based on the well known Electrum wallet software.
+A light wallet that supports the Ledger and Trezor hardware wallets and is based on the well-known Electrum wallet software.

 Download: https://github.com/qtumproject/qtum-electrum/releases